 I am posting a few photos that show the improvement of the second surgery.
 Again, the first time was a neck lift, the second time was a neck lift with lower face lift.
 My face was not sagging whatsoever, but in order for me to get decent results on my neck a lower face lift was needed.
 This really shows that when it comes to the neck, there's no such thing as too much tightening.
 If you are trying to get the least amount of work possible, I want to tell you that from my experience this is not a good idea.
 You won't get results and will end up spending more money to have it re-done.
 If I had known then what I know now, I would have gotten this procedure to begin with and would be completely healed by now.
 These are pictures before the revision and after the revision.
 The picture from underneath the neck really shows the difference.
 The 'before' pictures were taken AFTER my first procedure - look at all that sagging skin I still had.

-I was not satisfied with the results of my original neck lift, but the doctor is completely accessible to his patients at practically all times and seems to genuinely want his patients to be happy with their results.
+I am not satisfied with the results of the procedure I had done and then REdone, but the doctor is completely accessible to his patients at practically all times and seems to genuinely want his patients to be happy with their results.
 We both thought that the neck lift procedure was the right one for me, as I have good skin elasticity.
 Unfortunately, the results were rather poor.
 After only 2 months the sides of my neck was sagging.
 I should have opted for 'neck lift plus', and had to go back in for a correction.
 On Dr. Yang's blog he states: "I don't want any of my patients to walk around with a residual turkey neck, pixie ears or not be able to have their hair up because of bad scarring behind the ears.
 I don't get very many of them anymore, but if I see it I will immediately offer to repair it.
 The surgeons that get the fewest facelift problems are also the same ones that will admit to it and offer to fix it.
 It's a matter of pride in the work that you do."
 It makes me feel better that he cares about the results and works to find a resolution if there is a problem.
-I had the procedure re-done, with a lower face lift this time, and the results are still not what I want.
+I had the procedure re-done, with a lower face lift the second time, but the results are still not what I want.
 I want a nice tight and slim jawline.
 I don't think that's too much to ask since I have very good skin elasticity.
 I'm sure Dr. Yang will listen to my concerns but the thought of a third procedure does not make me happy.